isomerpages/govtech-gobusiness-main/_e-services/02-guides-for-biz.md

 From funding support to references and programs for building capabilities, skills and knowledge, GoBusiness will make your search for government assistance easier.

-{% include button.html text="Get Started with Gov Assist e-Adviser" src=" https://gaeadviser.gobusiness.gov.sg/?src=govassist_overview
+{% include button.html text="Get Started with e-Adviser For Gov Assist" src=" https://gaeadviser.gobusiness.gov.sg/?src=govassist_overview
 " type="primary" %}